8

 Diode let out a weak sigh.
 "Those are names they won’t tell you about, at the very least.”

-“...Are they the kind of people they don't want to teach us about?”
+“...Were they the kind of people they would normally teach us about?”

 “Hm..."
-Diode folded her arms, looking deeply, genuinely concerned.
+Unusually, Diode folded her arms with deep, genuine anxiety.
 “Ah well, the Council of Elders here would have arrested me a long time ago if they were planning to...” she muttered.
-"Gendo Magiri was the first Great Chief of the Circ fleet, from CC 3 until CC 18.”
+"Gendō Magiri was the first Great Chief of the Circ fleet, from CC 3 until CC 18.”

 “The first... really?
 Wasn’t it C.B.
 Endeavour?”